heptarch/heptarch.github.io/drafts/demon.md

  he has just learned from Disraeli that he will govern Madras.
- Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh depending on his humour, and in whose service each of us is from time to time, dragooned.
+ Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh depending on his humour, and in whose service each of us is, from time to time, dragooned.

 Miss Watson enters; the Duke
 continues to gaze at Hawksmoor's giants.
 "Ellen, come in.
 You know,